Targeting the “Neglected Majority”

 Rather, VUZE will aim to upgrade manual, X-Ray guided surgeries performed on short spinal segments, which account for the majority of the market.
 Adding VUZE requires no replacement or modification of current equipment, which is expected to facilitate user acceptance.

-Furthermore, demand for VUZE is foreseen to accelerate in the aftermath of COVID-19, due to: [i] mounting pressures to reduce capital expenditures and contain operating costs; and [ii] greater avoidance of hospitalization by opting for outpatient/ambulatory settings (where reliance upon X-Ray guidance is particularly high).
+Furthermore, demand for VUZE is foreseen to accelerate in the aftermath of COVID-19, due to: [i] mounting pressures to reduce capital expenditures and contain operating costs; and [ii] greater avoidance of hospitalization by opting for minimally-invasive surgery in outpatient/ambulatory settings (where reliance upon X-Ray guidance is particularly high).